Speakers of a webinar called upon the international community to protect the human rights of the people of occupied Kashmir.

 Issues such as rights of the people of occupied Kashmir, rights of minorities in India, specially issues of violations of human rights in occupied Kashmir and violation of rights of the minorities in India and as well human security and international treaties on human rights were discussed during the online seminar.

-International human rights activist and political psychologist Ms. Marjan Lucas, Chair of KCEU and ICHD Ali Raza Syed, political expert Dr. Syed Sibtain H. Shah, researchers of University of Warsaw Roshan Akbar and Simant Bharit and faculty member of NUML University Islamabad Munawar Ali Mahar were among the speakers.
+International human rights activist and political psychologist Ms. Marjan Lucas, Chair of KCEU and ICHD Ali Raza Syed, political expert Dr. Syed Sibtain H. Shah, researcher of University of Warsaw Roshan Akbar and faculty member of NUML University Islamabad Munawar Ali Mahar were among the speakers.

 The speakers emphasized that international community should take necessary steps for protection of human rights of people of occupied Kashmir and minorities in India.
 Expressing grave concerns over the severe situation of human rights in occupied Kashmir, they urged the United Nation and European Union to take serious notice of the situation concerning human rights violation in Indian occupied Kashmir.